nathanmfrench/DubStudio/docs/project-specs.md

 todo:

+login works, but need to fix the confirmation email not getting sent

 make sure that the s3 buckets contents are getting removed after 1 or 2 days since the videos are stored on instagram

 fix the upload URLs for downloading files locally since the URLs aer now subtitled_{video name which isn't perfect}